cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 Wind Speed and Direction
 ------------------------

 Wind influences heavily how effective fires are and how fast they spread through the forest.
-A stronger signifies a more intense fire causing a wild fire to spread faster.
+A stronger wind signifies a more intense fire causing a wild fire to spread faster.
 By defult currently we have that the fire starts from the bottom left cell.
 How Wind direction works and is measured as a degree of where the wind is coming from.
 For example if a wind is coming from east to west it would coming from 0 degrees but wind coming from West to East would be from 180 degrees.
 Another quick example would be if you want to input wind coming from NW direction then it would be between 90 and 180 degrees.